59th Karlovy Vary International Film Festival: Crystal Globe

 Highlighted title and double-dagger indicates Crystal Globe winner.

 Highlighted title and double-dagger indicates Special Jury Prize winner.

 Eleven of the twelve titles in the Crystal Globe Competition have been announced.
 The remaining film, from Iran, was revealed on 25 June to ensure the safety of its creators.
-The name of the 12th film from Iran was revealed as Bidad by Soheil Beiraghi.
+The name of the 12th film from Iran was revealed as Outcry by Soheil Beiraghi.